-Awards/competition prizes: Winner, Queens College Orchestra Competition, 2014; Second Prize, Queens Symphony Orchestra Concerto Competition, 2014; Winner, Hudson Valley Philharmonic Virtuoso-in-Progress Competition, 2007
+Awards/Competitions: Winner, 2014 Queens College Orchestra Competition; 2nd Prize, 2014 Queens Symphony Orchestra Concerto Competition; Winner, 2007 Hudson Valley Philharmonic Virtuoso-in-Progress Competition

 Musical origins: I began playing the violin at age four.
 My older brother had been playing as long as I have memories, and I began asking for a violin when I was three.
 To be sure it was what I really wanted, I had to sit through a year of his lessons before my mom got me my first violin (1/16th size!)

-How did you hear about TŌN?
+What inspired you to audition for TŌN?
 I heard about TŌN through some friends at the Shepherd School, however I had heard of the plans behind it the year or so before I ever moved to Texas.
 Coming back to the area I grew up in to play with this orchestra is a dream come true!